wp-plugins/wp-members/readme.txt

 = Additional Settings and Information =

-A full Users Guide is available at the plugin's homepage: http://butlerblog.com/wp-members
+An online Quick Start Guide and a downloadable Users Guide are available at the plugin's homepage: http://butlerblog.com/wp-members

 The guide outlines the installation process, and also documents how to use all of the settings.